my-LS-projects/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

       a = a + n * n
 ```

-O(1) because the time to complete does not go up as n increases. a is always bigger on the second attempt.
+O(n) because the time increases linearly. n^2 gets added to a every loop

 ```
 b)  sum = 0